-PET scans create images which show where cells are particularly active in the body.
-It is most commonly used to diagnose cancer.
+A PET scan create images which show where cells are particularly active in the body.
+It is most commonly used to diagnose and assess cancer.

 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.